ACLU of Utah Privacy Statement

 - Engaging in list sharing agreements with non-partisan organizations that may be of interest to you.

 Deliver targeted content on non-ACLU of Utah platforms

-We may also share ACLU of Utah supporter information with organizations that display our advertisements or petitions to their subscribers.
+We may also share ACLU of Utah supporter information with organizations that display our advertisements or petitions to their subscribers in order to reduce the volume of communications you may receive.
 This practice helps us engage in effective fundraising and advocacy operations and enables our teams to communicate more effectively with known supporters.

 Importantly, we want you to have the opportunity to learn about these practices and give you the opportunity to opt out of them.
 For additional information on with whom we share your data—which may include name, zip code, email address, and other information—for delivering targeted content on non-ACLU of Utah platforms, please see this list of service providers that support us in delivering targeted content on non-ACLU of Utah platforms.
 If you do not wish to have your data shared with these service providers, please let us know by completing our Communication Preferences form.
 Additional information on how to change your communication preferences is outlined in the section on Communication Preferences below.

 Engage in list sharing agreements with non-partisan organizations

 We sometimes allow other non-partisan organizations to contact our supporters who have chosen to share their information with us.
 Working with other organizations in this way, either on a rental basis, in an exchange, or through a data sharing co-op, is critical to maintaining a strong membership base by allowing us to lower costs while reaching the widest possible audience.
 Data shared on a rental basis or in an exchange is done on a one-time use basis.
 A data sharing co-op aggregates and models data from multiple organizations to identify individuals that might be interested in hearing from co-op members.
 When we leave a data sharing co-op, our data is removed from that co-op’s data model.